 As large-scale solar development extends to traditionally unconventional areas, the need for quality solar resource data follows.
 This is especially true in high-latitude areas that experience strong variation in day lengths depending on the season of the year—like Alaska and the Nordics.

-SolarAnywhere provides high-latitude irradiance and weather data from +/-60 to +/-80 degrees in the form of Typical Meteorological Year (TMY) and Average Year Summary (AYS) datasets suitable for basic solar prospecting and design.
+SolarAnywhere provides high-latitude irradiance and weather data from +/-60 to +/-80 degrees in the form of Time Series, Typical Meteorological Year (TMY) and Average Year Summary (AYS) datasets suitable for basic solar prospecting and design.
 Like data in our primary coverage regions, we provide metrics on uncertainty validated against a network of ground stations.

 Data Fields, Resolutions

-SolarAnywhere High-Latitude Basic Irradiance and Weather data is available as a TDY or TGY Typical Meteorological Year (TMY) file, or in Average Year format.
+SolarAnywhere High-Latitude Basic Irradiance and Weather data is available as a Time Series, TDY or TGY Typical Meteorological Year (TMY) file, or in Average Year format.
 The dataset provides a 60-minute, 10 km resolution compatible with basic PV design and yield requirements.

 Our datasets include essential irradiance and weather fields such as Global Horizontal Irradiance (GHI), Direct Normal Irradiance (DNI), Temperature and Wind Speed at 10 meters.